wassim-lech/scan_ai/README.md

 Font Awesome: For icons in the navbar, sidebar, and footer.

-Planned Backend:
+Backend:

 Node.js/Express: For API development.
 MongoDB: For database storage.
-AI Model: Integration with a machine learning model for X-ray analysis (e.g., TensorFlow or PyTorch).
+AI Model: Integration with a cnn model for X-ray analysis (using TensorFlow).

 Development Tools: